 A: The ISBN (International Standard Book Number), is a thirteen-digit code used to identify a book.
 (Example: 978-0-32168650-3) Each book has its own ISBN.
 You can find the ISBN on the back of a book near the barcode or on the copyright page.

 Q: Do I need my receipt in order to sell my textbooks at Buyback?

 A: No, you can just bring your textbooks to The Co-op Store.

 Q: Where can I sell back my books?

 A: The Co-op Store offers several convenient buyback locations across campus for our end-of-semester buybacks.
-You can sell your books in The Co-op Store, in the lobby of Eberly, at our trailer in the Taco Bell parking lot, and at Foster Dining Hall.
 Check our Facebook page, www.facebook.com/iupcoopstore, for up-to-date details on dates, times and locations.

 Q: How are cash for books prices determined?

-A: When we know the instructor plans to use the book next semester, and we don't already have enough on hand, we will pay up to 50% of the textbook purchase price up to the quantity we need.
+A: When we know the instructor plans to use the book next semester, and we don't already have enough on hand, we will pay a premium price up to the quantity we need.
 Even when there is no national wholesale price for a book, which happens with old editions, The Co-op Store will often still buy back old editions that have been re-ordered by faculty for the next term.
 Old editions do not generally have as great a buyback value as current editions.

 Q: Can I sell back looseleaf textbooks?

 A: Yes!
 The Co-op Store has been buying back looseleaf textbooks for many years.
 Just like any other buyback, if the looseleaf book has been re-ordered by faculty for the upcoming semester and we don’t already have too many copies, we will buy it back.
 Please note that looseleaf textbooks must be complete (no missing pages), and they must be sold back in a 3-ring binder.

 Q: What if the book isn't being used at IUP next semester?